 Yes, but not the way most people think.
 Active Noise Cancellation (ANC) doesn’t change the EQ preset you’ve selected.
 What it does change is how you perceive bass.

 With ANC on, outside noise is blocked, which makes bass frequencies more prominent.
 Turn ANC off, and bass feels thinner because ambient noise masks the low end.
-This is why some people think ANC “boosts” bass.
-It doesn’t add bass.
-It removes the noise that was hiding it.
+ANC doesn’t add bass.
+It removes the noise hiding it.

-Experiencing AirPods that keep cutting out when switching noise control modes?
-That’s usually a firmware or Bluetooth interference issue.
+AirPods cutting out when switching noise modes?
+That’s firmware or Bluetooth interference.

 #Bottom Line